okansungur/CodeQuality/README.md

 For test purposes, we have created a student springboot project.
 The project has an embedded h2 database.
 There are students and lectures as enities.
 We try to get student names by using rest services.
 Also a test has been added to our project.
 We created a utility class with some non-compliant code examples.
 Also some unused imports and unused classes are available.

-We will be using this project and SonarQube will analyze our code.
 But before this we have to modify our student project.
-We will be adding the following lines to our pom.xml
+We will be adding the following lines to our pom.xml file.

 ```
      <pluginManagement>